aridoza/foundational-java/java-basics/control-flow-and-loops-lesson/README.md

 #### Ternary Operator

 Java has a ternary operator for conditional expressions.
-You can think about the ternary operator as a concise if-else in one line:
+You can think of the ternary operator as a concise if-else in one line:

 ```java
 int age = 12;